Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

 \subsection{Evaluation Protocol}

-For \textit{k}-NN graph construction, five synthetic random datasets sized of $100$K are used in the evaluation.
-Their dimension ranges from \textit{2} to \textit{100}.
-Data in each dimension are independently drawn from the range $[0,~1)$ under uniform distribution.
-It guarantees the intrinsic dimension of the synthetic data largely equals to the data dimension.
-The top-\textit{1} (\textit{recall@1}) and top-\textit{10} (\textit{recall@10}) recalls on each dataset are studied under $\textit{l}_1$ and $\textit{l}_2$ metrics respectively.
+Eight real world datasets are adopted to evaluate the performance of both \textit{k}-NN graph construction and nearest neighbor search.
+These datasets are derived form real world images, text data or itemset.
+The top-\textit{1} (\textit{recall@1}) and top-\textit{10} (\textit{recall@10}) recalls on each dataset are studied under different metrics such as $\textit{l}_2$, \textit{Cosine}, \textit{Jaccard} and $\kappa^2$.
 Given function $R(i,k)$ returns the number of truth-positive neighbors at top-\textit{k} NN list of sample $i$, the recall at top-$k$ on the whole set is given as

-Besides \textit{k}-NN graph quality, the construction cost is also studied by measuring the scanning rate~\cite{weidong} of each approach.
+Besides \textit{k}-NN graph quality, the construction cost is also studied by measuring the scanning rate~\cite{weidong} and time cost of each approach.
 Given $C$ is the total number of distance computations in the construction, the scanning rate is defined as

-In addition, another seven datasets are adopted to evaluate the performance of both nearest neighbor search and \textit{k}-NN graph construction.
-Among them, six datasets are derived from real world images or text data.
-All four datasets, namely GIST1M, Glove1M, NUSW and Rand1M that are marked as most challenging datasets in~\cite{dpg:wenli}, are adopted in the evaluation.
-For each of the dataset, another \textit{1,000} or \textit{10,000} queries of the same data type are prepared.
-Different metrics such as $\textit{l}_2$, \textit{Cosine} and ${\kappa}^2$ are adopted in accordance with the data type of each set.
-The search quality is measured by the top-\textit{1} recall for the first nearest neighbor.
-In order to make our study comparable under different hardware settings, the search quality is reported along with the speed-up one approach achieves over brute-force search.
+For each dataset, another \textit{1,000} or \textit{10,000} queries of the same data type are prepared.
+The NN search quality is measured by the top-\textit{1} recall for the first nearest neighbor.
+The search quality is reported along with the number of queries per second.
 All the codes of different approaches considered in this study are compiled by g++ \textit{5.4}.
-In order to make our study to be fair, we disable all the multithreads, SIMD and pre-fetching instructions in the codes.
-All the experiments are executed on a PC with Intel Core \textit{i7-4790} CPU@\textit{3.60}GHz and \textit{32}G memory.
+In order to make our study to be fair, we disable all the multi-threads, SIMD and pre-fetching instructions in the codes since not all the original codes are optimized with these techniques.
+All the experiments are executed on a PC with \textit{3.6}GHz CPU and \textit{32}G memory setup.